Service-related matters

 If you have a disability and require further assistance, please let us know how we can help.

-Securities related complaints are directed to the Designated Complaint Officer, which is also the Chief Compliance Officer.
-The Designated Complaints Officer is responsible for managing the client complaint process.
+All security-related complaints are directed to our Designated Complaint Officer, which is also the Chief Compliance Officer.
+The Designated Complaint Officer is responsible for overseeing your complaint.

-If your complaint alleges misconduct with respect to the handling of your account(s) or dealings with us, it should be forwarded to:
+This includes complaints alleging misconduct with respect to the handling of your account(s) or dealings with us.

-Alleged misconduct includes, but is not limited to, allegations of breach of confidentiality, theft, fraud, inappropriate account(s), misappropriation or misuse of funds or securities, forgery, misrepresentation, unauthorized trading relating to a client’s account(s), other inappropriate financial dealings with clients and engaging in securities related activities.
+Alleged misconduct includes, but is not limited to, allegations of breach of confidentiality, theft, fraud, inappropriate account(s), misappropriation or misuse of funds or securities, forgery, misrepresentation, unauthorized trading relating to your account(s), other inappropriate financial dealings with clients and engaging in security-related activities.

-We will investigate all complaints from customers (or a customer's authorized representative).
-Under no circumstances will the subject person of a complaint investigate the complaint.
+We’ll investigate complaints from you (or your authorized representative).
+The subject person of a complaint won’t be allowed to investigate the complaint under any circumstances.

-In conducting our review of your complaint, we will take into account the subject matter of your complaint, the evidence you have provided, the evidence on our records and relevant guidance from our regulator, the Canadian Investment Regulatory Organization (CIRO).
+We’ll review your complaint, taking into account the subject matter, evidence you have provided, evidence on our records and relevant guidance from our regulator, the Canadian Investment Regulatory Organization (CIRO).

-Complaints are responded to as soon as possible with minimal delay, however this process may take up to 90 days depending on the subject matter involved.
-You may contact the person investigating your complaint for status update.
+We aim to respond to complaints as soon as possible with minimal delay, but the process may take up to 90 days depending on the subject matter.
+You can contact the person investigating your complaint to get a status update.

-Within 90 days of your complaint, a written summary of your complaint, our explanation of the results of our investigation, OANDA's final decision, and options available to you will be provided to you.
-If for any reason, OANDA cannot meet this deadline, OANDA will inform you in advance with an explanation and an estimated timeline for completion.
+We’ll send a written summary of your complaint, our explanation and the results of our investigation within 90 days.
+We’ll disclose our final decision and options available to you.
+If we can’t meet this deadline, we’ll inform you in advance with an explanation and estimated timeline of when we’ll conclude our investigation.

 Still unsatisfied?

-If you are not satisfied with our response, the options below are available to you:
+If you are not satisfied with our response, take a look at the below options:

 I. CIRO’s arbitration program;